brew3D/platform/DEMO_READY.md

 **Just run `./start-dev.sh` and open http://localhost:3000**

-Your Ruchi AI application is now **demo-ready** with a complete authentication system, profile management, 3D collaboration, and beautiful UI! 🚀✨
+Your NUVRA application is now **demo-ready** with a complete authentication system, profile management, 3D collaboration, and beautiful UI! 🚀✨